Cognitive cascades: How to model (and potentially counter) the spread of fake news: In-Silico Contagion Experiments

 \subsection{Experiment Design}

-We wish to show that a model of cognitive contagion, on top of this ABM, can capture the observed effects of identity-based belief spread better than existing models of simple or complex contagion.
-To do so, we will lay out a series of experiments to test each contagion model given the same initial conditions.
+We wish to show that our cognitive cascade model can capture the observed effects of identity-based belief spread better than existing models of simple or proportional threshold contagion.
+To do so, we will lay out a series of in-silico (computer simulated) experiments to test each contagion method given the same initial conditions.

-For each model, we test three conditions where one institutional agent, $i_1$, attempts to spread different combinations of messages over time.
+For each contagion method, we test three conditions where one institutional agent, $i_1$, attempts to spread different combinations of messages over time.
 We will refer to the first message set as \emph{single}, as the institutional agent simply broadcasts one message for the entirety of the simulation; $M_i(t) = (6), 1 \leq t \leq 100$.
 The second set, we will call \emph{split}, as the institution switches from messages of $M_i(t) = (6), 1 \leq t \leq 50$ to $M_i(t) = (0), 51 \leq t \leq 100$ halfway through the simulation.
 We call the final set \emph{gradual} because the institution starts out spreading messages of $M_i(t) = (6)$, but at every interval of ten time steps, switches to $M_i(t) = (5)$, $M_i(t) = (4)$, etc. until finishing the last 30 time steps by broadcasting $M_i(t) = (0)$.
+We display these visually in Fig \ref{fig:message-sets}.